 Given the weaknesses in the current standard's specification of dependency ordering, it is quite reasonable to consider alternatives.
-To this end, Section 7.1 discusses ease-of-use issues involved with revisions to the C11 and C++11 definitions of dependency ordering, Section 7.2 enlists help from the type system, but also imposes value restrictions (thus revising the C11 and C++11 semantics for dependencies), Section 7.3 enlists help from the type system without the value restrictions, and Section 7.4 describes a wholeprogram approach to dependency chains (also revising the C11 and C++11 semantics for dependencies).
-Section 7.5 describes a post-Rapperswil proposal that dependency chains be restricted to function-scope local variables and temporaries, and Section 7.6 describes a second post-Rapperswil proposal that the

-[[carries_dependency]] attribute be used to label local-scope variables that carry dependencies.
-Section 7.7 describes a proposal discussed verbally at Rapperswil that explicitly marks the ends of dependency chains.
+To this end, Section 7.1 discusses ease-of-use issues involved with revisions to the C11 and C++11 definitions of dependency ordering, Section 7.2 enlists help from the type system, but also imposes value restrictions (thus revising the C11 and C++11 semantics for dependencies), Section 7.3 enlists help from the type system without the value restrictions, and Section 7.4 describes a whole-program approach to dependency chains (also revising the C11 and C++11 semantics for dependencies).
+Section 7.5 describes a post-Rapperswil proposal that dependency chains be restricted to function-scope local variables and temporaries, and Section 7.6 describes a second post-Rapperswil proposal that the [[carries_dependency]] attribute be used to label local-scope variables that carry dependencies.
+Section 7.7 describes a proposal discussed verbally at Rapperswil that explicitly marks the tails of dependency chains.
+Section 7.8 describes the inverse, namely marking the heads of dependency chains.
+Section 7.9 describes an approach that avoids marking by sharply restricting the number and type of operations permitted in dependency chains.
 Each approach appears to have advantages and disadvantages, so it is hoped that further discussion will either help settle on one of these alternatives or generate something better.
-To help initiate this discussion, Section 7.8 provides an initial comparative evaluation.
+To help initiate this discussion, Section 7.10 provides an initial comparative evaluation.